 When split out by trauma level, it is clear that the average emergency department length of stay prior to transfer is consistently lower when the trauma team is activated.
-There are some inconsistencies in trends, such as the ISS 16+ patients at Level III facilities having shorter stays than ISS 1-15 patients when the trauma team is not activated; whereas, the averages for Level I, II and IV facilities was highest for the most critically injured patients when the trauma team was not activated.
-When the trauma team is activated, the ISS 16+ patients at Level III and IV facilities averaged the shortest stays of the ISS ranges, but this was not the case for the Level I and II facilities, as the ISS 9-15 patients had the shortest average length of stay.
+When the trauma team is activated, the ISS 16+ patients at Level III and IV facilities averaged the shortest stays of the ISS ranges, but this was not the case for the Level I and II facilities, as the ISS 1-8 patients had the shortest average length of stay.
 It's worth noting that the sample sizes for the Level I and II facilities are relatively small, as most trauma patients are admitted to the facility; transfers out of Level I and II facilities rarely occur.